ajwills72/rminr/docs/using-projects.md

 ![Project created](pics/project-made.png)

-Notice that projects in RStudio look slighlty different to how you've been using RStudio up until now.
+Notice that projects in RStudio look slightly different to how you've been using RStudio up until now.
 The two main changes are:

 * There is now a new type of tab on the top left.
 This is a _Script_ tab, which we're going to use in a moment.